chec/commerce.js/docs/04_Concepts.md

 </div>

 When you register for a Chec account, you'll be assigned two sets of these keys: live and sandbox.
 We highly recommend using your sandbox key until you're ready to deploy your new project live.
-Orders created with sandbox keys can easily be cleared from the Chec Dashboard, and will automatically use the "Test Gateway" for payment processing.
+Orders created with sandbox keys can be cleared from the Chec Dashboard, and will automatically use the "Test Gateway" for payment processing.

 ---